 Chocolate fountains are delightful, and we don’t care if some event experts call them cliche.
 There’s nothing more exciting than a cascading wall of chocolate, and we can’t wait to get our hands on some cake bites or strawberries!
 As long as you go slowly and know what you’re getting into, a chocolate fountain can be a party tradition everyone will love.

 What’s your favorite kind of chocolate?
 We’re dark chocolate fans ourselves.
-Let us know your preference in the comments below.
+You can also check out our reviews for the best chocolate fountain dipping ideas or let us know your preference in the comments below.